 Having the RAU/Farm 491 and Campden BRI within the district and Hartpury College/University nearby gives the opportunity to form an agritech cluster within the County.
+In addition the Organic Research Centre has fairly recently relocated to Trent Lodge, next to the Growth Hub in Cirencester.
+The ORC plays an important role in researching and promoting sustainable food production, which has an increasing profile.

 The RAU have for a long time had an ambition to develop the Triangle site on their campus for agriculture or education-related activity.
 The District Council will work with the RAU to bring this site forward.